Joseph Gutnick: Israeli politics

 Gutnick became close with Israeli Prime Minister Benjamin Netanyahu in his role as the Rebbe's Special Emissary for the Integrity of the Land of Israel.
-In the 1990s, Gutnick spent millions of dollars campaigning for Netanyahu and against the Labour Party in Israel's elections to try to prevent the Israeli Government giving up land, which the Rebbe said would never help achieve peace.
+In the 1990s, Gutnick spent millions of dollars campaigning for Netanyahu and against the Labor Party in Israel's elections to try to prevent the Israeli Government giving up land, which the Rebbe said would never help achieve peace.